Sypher12233/Projects/README.md

-# The-Fortune-Teller
+# Projects repo;

-So after learning some Javascript, I made this repo for projects.
+I will be updating this repo regularly as I make more projects.